 Contact Us for a Free Consultation (213) 542-0979

-This actually happens all the time.
+This happens all the time.
 People are arrested, they'll fight their case.
 Their defense attorney will set the case for a preliminary hearing in a felony or set it for trial in a misdemeanor, and the prosecutors need their witnesses.

-Usually, in a preliminary hearing, there's some angles the prosecutors can use when their witnesses don't show up.
 One thing they can do is do what's called a Proposition 115 Preliminary Hearing.
-This allows them under the right circumstances to just call the police officer or officers to testify to what their witnesses said at the time they made their statements and then use that evidence as though the witness was there and use that evidence to try to hold the person to answer and get them into the trial court in Los Angeles.
+This allows them, under the right circumstances, to call the police officer or officers to testify to what their witnesses said at the time they made their statements and then use that evidence as though the witness was there and use that evidence to try to hold the person to answer and get them into the trial court in Los Angeles.

 Case Dismissal by Los Angeles Prosecutor If Witnesses Don't Show